phanerka/link-stash/Exploring contents/Other mods.md

+*This page is dedicated ONLY to exploring mods.
+For a guide how to modify them, refer to [[Debugging & troubleshooting#Editing DLLs|this]].*

 To look up for open source mods, easiest solution is to open RW Workshop page and search by "github" ([hey look, i did it for ya](https://steamcommunity.com/workshop/browse/?appid=312520&searchtext=github))

 Workshop mods location: